50 Best Resume Tips 2023: Great Tricks and Writing Advice

 Unsure what academic details to put on your business resume?
 See: Education on a Resume: What to Include and What to Leave Off

 But on its own, that won’t do.
 Anyone can claim to have a certain skills set.
-To stand out, prove you have the skills you put on your business resume.
+To stand out, prove you have the right business skills for a resume.

 For example, let’s say there’s an opening for a Director of Business Development position in a tech company you always wanted to join.